Upper Back Pain After Sleeping

-The modern sitting lifestyle most of us practice, where we drive to work, slump at a computer all day, then drive home and slouch in front of a television, provides all of the ingredients for shaping your body in profound and painful ways.
+The modern sitting and digital lifestyle most of us practice, where we drive to work, slump at a computer all day, then drive home and slouch in front of a television, computer or tablet, provides all of the ingredients for shaping your body in profound and painful ways.

 Maybe your head juts forward from staring at a screen and the traffic ahead, perhaps you slouch with poor posture while doing so, and/or your shoulders roll in from typing and holding a steering wheel.

 Those stresses, individually and especially when combined, can result in occasional or chronic upper back pain.
 And when you’re in pain, you compensate and adapt your body motions in even more unbalanced ways, creating a vicious spiral that makes you weaker and more prone to injury.
 Why adapt?
 To avoid pain!